mattermost/docs/source/configure/enabling-chinese-japanese-korean-search.rst

 Enabling search for Chinese, Japanese and Korean (CJK) requires special configuration, since these languages do not contain spaces.

-See `database requirements documentation </install/software-hardware-requirements.html>`__ for how to set up search for these languages.
+See :doc:`database requirements documentation </install/software-hardware-requirements>` for how to set up search for these languages.

 Below is additional information on how to configure the database for different languages.